MarcusStrauch/PyTorch-Portfolio/README.md

-# PyTorch portfolio project by Marcus Strauch
+# PyTorch Portfolio Project by Marcus Strauch

 This project contains an ablation study using a residual neural network architecture with and without convolutional block attention modules (CBAM) as proposed by Woo, Sanghyun, et al. (2018) [[1]](#cbam).
 Both models are trained on the plant disease image dataset published by Mohanty et. al. (2016), using the same training loop, loss function, optimizer and scheduler.
 The aim was to investigate whether the inclusion of CBAM can markedly increase the multiclassification performance of the neural network model for an unbalanced, moderately sized dataset of images.